ValentinaFaba/Project-Python-Investigating-Netflix-Movies/README.md

-**Netflix** what started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.
-Simulation: It's a project for a production company that specializes in nostalgic styles.
-The company wants to research movies released in the 1990s and perform exploratory data analysis to better understand this awesome movie decade!
+Simulation: Netflix, what began in 1997 as a DVD rental service has since transformed into one of the largest entertainment and media companies in the world.
+This project focuses on a production company that specializes in nostalgic content, aiming to research movies released in the 1990s.
+Through exploratory data analysis, they seek to gain deeper insights into this iconic decade of film!

 ## The data
 ### **netflix_data.csv**